 It’s just the insert and send fx that use DSP processing just like in UAD Console or when using them as a plugin in other DAWs except you get real-time monitoring within the DAW for monitoring without having to use Console.

 Online Mixing, Mastering, Custom Beats, Remixes & Lessons (Piano & Beat-Making) During COVID-19

 My own private recording studio, Current Sound in Hollywood, Los Angeles has been forced to suspend all in person recording & mixing services due to the Los Angeles ‘Safer at Home’ mandate.

-Please help support small businesses by ordering an online service from myself, Tom Watson at Current Sound.
+Please help support small businesses by ordering an online service from myself, Tom Watson at Current Sound, Los Angeles.
 I offer a personalized service with direct contact over the phone, Skype and stream my DAW direct over the net at up to 320kbps to your home studio while I work on your song.
-You can view my previous work on the home page.
+You can view my previous work on the home page of my recording studio.
 I recorded, produced, mixed, mastered and created all the instrumental/beats for all of the songs on this site.

 Checkout the lessons page of the blog for free sound engineering and beat-making & music production lessons: https://currentsound.com/the-serious-sounds-network/

 You can also join my new Space on Quora Spaces, “Beat-makers and Producers”, for free lessons and recording tips with this private invite code link: https://www.quora.com/q/nwizusxaphtznvzj?invite_code=mV93mJY1eOFH223RZMJm